You are here

 Language mistakes can affect but generally should not “tank” a grade.
 However, for many writing assignments, expecting excellent language skills is appropriate.
 This includes those that focus on language itself or assignments for higher-level courses.

 Write comments in sentences or phrases, such as “You need a thesis statement here” rather than just “Thesis.”
 Comment in clear, direct statements; this is not the place for rhetorical questions.
-For example, a comment like "This statement would be clearer if stated at the beginning of the paragraph” is more helpful than “Does this belong here?”
+A comment like "This statement would be clearer if stated at the beginning of the paragraph” is more helpful than “Does this belong here?”
 Put comments on the margins at the places of concern.
-For instance, write “This needs a transition” right where it should be instead of commenting at the end.
+For example, write “This needs a transition” right where it should be instead of commenting at the end of the paper.

 Focus on higher-order issues such as content and organization before looking at grammar.
 This approach allows you to concentrate on students’ insights and depth of thought while picking up on their language use.
 Likewise, encourage students to focus on content and organization when writing their outlines, drafts, and revised drafts.
 Only after that should they edit for grammar.